YuukiFST/Personal-LLM-Guide/README.md

 This is why LLMs rely heavily on Python for benchmarks, especially math-related tasks.
 Additionally, LLMs use Python to generate PDFs, DOCX files, and other formats.

 Python is the programming language that LLMs are most proficient in.
 As a result, even the free version of ChatGPT can effectively help you create Python scripts.

+---

+## Rule 7 – IDEs, Tooling, and User Knowledge Matter

+LLM performance can vary significantly depending on the IDE or tool being used.
+Some companies deliberately limit model capabilities to reduce costs, while others fail to use high-quality system prompts for their LLM integrations.

+This is why, in some IDEs, such as Antigravity, **Claude Opus 4.5 may appear weaker** compared to its performance in tools like Cursor.
+The difference is not necessarily the model itself, but how it is configured, constrained, and prompted.

+If you do not understand what computing and mathematics are capable of—or how to apply them—you will not know how to ask the LLM the right questions.
+As a result, you will consistently generate simple, limited applications with poor optimization and multiple security gaps.

+You do not know what you do not know.
+Only those who truly understand a subject know how to ask the right questions.

+This is similar to gastronomy: if you only know how to cook an egg, you will always cook eggs—no matter how good the kitchen tools are.